 Billing is made up of different components that work together to provide one-off invoices and periodic billing, with different aspects of billing data available across a number of tables.
 All billing-specific tables are in the Billing section of the schema, with the primary tables being

-To explore billing data further, you can make use of the additional tables that represent the components of subscriptions and invoices, such as
+To explore billing data further, you can use the additional tables that represent the components of subscriptions and invoices, such as

 coupons.
 In addition, the

-customers table is a fundamental part of billing, and contains data you may need to report on.
+customers table is a fundamental part of billing, and contains data you might need to report on.